 You cannot extend the time on your reentry permit.
 If it expires, but you haven't yet finished with whatever took you outside the U.S., you will need to return to the U.S. and apply for a new one.

-This form is used for various different types of applications for travel documents, such as for people applying for Refugee Travel Documents, so simply don't fill out the portions that don't apply to you.
+This form is used for various different types of applications for travel documents, such as for people applying for Refugee Travel Documents, so simply skip over (don't fill out) the portions that don't apply to you.

 You'll also need to gather the following to include when submitting your Form I-131.

 You'll need to submit your application to USCIS by mail, using the address given on its website for Form I-131.

-It typically takes USCIS anywhere between 90 days and seven months to make a decision on a reentry permit.
+It typically takes USCIS anywhere from 90 days to seven months to make a decision on a reentry permit.
 For that reason, USCIS says that you should apply well in advance of your travel; at the very latest, 60 days before you depart.

-As long as USCIS has received your application and called you in for your fingerprinting (biometrics) appointment, however, you do not need to wait in the U.S. until the reentry permit is approved.
+As long as USCIS has received your application and called you in for your biometrics appointment, however, you do not need to wait in the U.S. until the reentry permit is approved.
 You can ask that it be sent to an overseas U.S. immigration office or consulate.

 One obvious reason for denial is if you have a reentry document already and it is still valid.
 Of course, if you don't actually have it any more, because it was lost, stolen, or destroyed, you should explain that in your application, and USCIS can send you a new one.

-People who have been denied a reentry permit can make an appeal with 33 days upon receipt of the denial letter.
+People who have been denied a reentry permit can make an appeal with 33 days of receiving the denial letter.
 All instructions and requirements for the appeal will be stated in the letter.